helix-bridge/helix-docs/docs/protocol/liquidity-node-v3.md

    Once the LnProvider sees the transfer event, it transfers the tokens to the user-specified account on the target chain and generates a transfer proof at the same time.

+### Slash

 If the LnProvider did not complete the transfer within a specified timeout, the Slasher on the target chain transfers tokens to the user and sends a reverse message to the source chain, extracting the locked assets as per the second step.

-> A Slasher does not need to register.
+A Slasher does not need to register.
 Any account including the user themselves is considered a Slasher as long as it completes the this.

->
-> Slashers play a crucial role throughout the entire cross-chain transaction cycle and assists in finalizing transactions when LnProvider is not functioning.
+Slashers play a crucial role throughout the entire cross-chain transaction cycle and assists in finalizing transactions when LnProvider is not functioning.
+The slasher not only receives the equivalent assets transferred to the user but also earns the fees and the LnProvider's penalty collateral, completing the transaction loop.

 ### Liquidity Withdrawal by LnProvider